SUSE/qe-sap-deployment/docs/playbooks/README.md

 using `registercloudguest`.
 If the command is available, it will be used for registration.
 If `registercloudguest` is not available then `SUSEConnect` will be used.

+## pre-cluster

+Target hosts:

+* all

+Variables: N/A

+Variable Source = N/A

+The pre-cluster playbook performs a number of simple tasks that need to be completed before the HANA clustering can commence.
+No variables need to be set for this playbook.

+Firstly, the playbook ensure that the `/etc/hosts` on each system contains a valid entry for all other hosts.

+After this first step the rest of the plays are only conducted on the `hana` node group.
+A ssh key-pair is created (if one doesn't already exist) for the root user.
+The root public key for each hana node is inserted into the `/root/.ssh/authorized_keys`.
+Finally, a command is run from each host to each target (including itself) to accept the keys.

 ## sap-hana-preconfigure